Carl-Henric/MS1/README.md

  - - There are no errors or bugs in the site.

 - *As a user/employer, I want to get served short handed information that quickly explains what the site owner can and how.*
-- - The information is very shorthanded on the frst screen you see, then it explaines more and more among the scroll.
+- - The information is very short handed on the first screen you see, then it explains more and more among the scroll.

 - *As a user/employer, I want it to be very easy to get in touch with the site owner.*
 - - On the first screen there is a Contact button.